Unto The End Accessibility Report

 Audio feedback is provided to identify whether you have struck the enemy well.
 There is an audio heart beat that determines when you are near death.
 These sounds are also spatial.

-We've documented 2 accessibility features for Difficulty in Unto The End which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Unto The End which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.